01mf02/computers-spaceflight/src/Part3-intro.md

-NASA's ground computer systems are characterized by large size, by the implementation of real-time programming, and by the use of may computers connected together.
+NASA's ground computer systems are characterized by large size, by the implementation of real-time programming, and by the use of many computers connected together.
 The need for these three attributes has caused NASA and its contractors to devise new techniques for computer applications, such as operating systems for mainframe computers capable of handling real-time processing and sophisticated networking.